huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 ![image](./assets/Questionnaires01.png)

 ## Questionnaire list
 Questionnaires fall into two categories; **Questionnaires** or **PROMs** (Patient Recorded Outcome Measures), also known as ePROs or PROs.
 PROMs have set questions and answer options which cannot be modified and a score assigned which can sometimes be displayed to patients.
 PROMs appear as a standalone module to patients and care teams whereas questionnaires are grouped under the umbrella 'Questionnaires' module.
 Questionnaires can be scored but don't have to be and the scores are not shown to patients.
-Unlike ePROs, these are fully customisable.
+As such, these are fully customisable (unlike ePROs).

 A list of questionnaires are listed below along with their characteristics: